Big News: Kosli’s achieves Series A milestone with Deutsche Bank as an investor - Read the announcement

 What membership means

-The group meets in person.
-Sessions are hosted by member institutions — our past two sessions were held at Deutsche Bank and Morgan Stanley in London.
+The group meets in person and sessions are hosted by member institutions.
+Previous sessions have been held at Deutsche Bank and Morgan Stanley in London.

 01